 For data pipelines: Use yangkyeongmo/mcp-server-apache-airflow for full Airflow API access, or astronomer/agents for the integrated AI toolkit (MCP + CLI + skills).
 For Dagster, the community server covers the basics but is dormant.

-For code-first orchestration: Windmill is the new standout with built-in MCP, multi-language support, and strong performance.
-Prefect’s official server remains a solid choice despite beta status.
-GethosTheWalrus/temporal-mcp is now the recommended Temporal server with active development and proper releases.
+For code-first orchestration: Windmill is the standout with built-in MCP, multi-language support, strong performance, and active v1.705.0 development.
+Prefect’s official server is read-only by design — good for monitoring-heavy workflows.
+GethosTheWalrus/temporal-mcp is the recommended Temporal option but has gone quiet since March.

 For event-driven workflows: Kestra’s official server provides clean coverage of the core platform with sensible safety controls.